Fiji honeymoon murder: Family left with only ashes after wife's brutal slaying

 The case has been adjourned until next month and Dawson, who remains in jail, has not yet entered a plea.
 If found guilty, he could face a sentence of life imprisonment.

-Lawyer Ronald Gordon, who is representing Chen's family, said Chen's parents traveled to Fiji after their daughter's death but didn't embalm her body and take her to the U.S. as they'd hoped.
+Lawyer Ronald Gordon, who is representing Chen's family, said Chen's parents travelled to Fiji after their daughter's death but didn't embalm her body and take her to the US as they'd hoped.
 Instead, they took home her ashes.

 Gordon said the couple were heard arguing over dinner on July 8, and following an incident in their room, Dawson fled on a kayak to another island, taking his wallet but not his phone or GPS watch.